vasudeywos/PII_labels_DPO/README.markdown

 1. Upload the dataset file `PII_dataset_2.xlsx` to your environment.
 2. Run the notebook cells in order.

-**Note**: Make sure to have GPU enabled if running on Colab for better performance.

 ## References

 - **QWen 2.5 Model**: [QWen 2.5 1.5B-Instruct](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct)